DataDog/logs-psa/POCs/rehydrate/README.md

 ### Dummy Log Event Generator

-Ship dummy log event using DD API
+Ship dummy log event using DD API - can be used to test your archive setup, the manual script, or the lambda function method.

 Depends on :